texfaq/texfaq.github.io/FAQ-tds.md

 a computer system.

-Most modern distributions arrange their TeX files in conformance with the TDS, using both a 'distribution' directory tree and a (set of) 'local' directory trees, each containing TeX-related files.
+Most modern distributions arrange their TeX files in conformance with the TDS, using both a ''distribution'' directory tree and a (set of) ''local'' directory trees, each containing TeX-related files.
 The TDS recommends the name `texmf` for the name of the root directory (folder) of an hierarchy; in practice there are typically several such trees, each of which has a name that compounds